lhsantos/c-tutorial/README.md

 ## C Tutorial

 This is a C language study guide, written using Markdown and rendered as a web site.
 This is the mkdocs source code!
 To access the tutorial, go to: https://lhsantos.github.io/c-tutorial/

+⚠️ This is a work in progress!
+If you want to contribute, please open an issue or a pull request.

 This project uses [drawio](https://www.drawio.com/).
 If you do not have drawio installed:
   - Install from https://github.com/jgraph/drawio-desktop/releases